DmitrL-dev/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 ### 17.4.
 Limitations

-- Zero-width symbols may be removed during copy-paste
+- Zero-width symbols may be stripped on copy-paste
 - Doesn't work for audio/video
 - Requires storing token → metadata mapping